Yutman/Quest-SZN/README.md

 Redux Saga: Uses generator functions to handle side effects, suitable for complex async workflows.

 While not strictly necessary, asynchronous middleware simplifies handling async operations and side effects, and is recommended for applications beyond basic state management needs.

+I had the option of using Context API since my application is small, but I added Redux to gain some experience and learn a few things that can enhance the functionality and maintainability.

 I finished by deploying on Netlify and adding environment variables to it: